aguilaraul/VirtualMachine/README.md

  ##### Program and Command Structure
  A VM _program_ is a collection of one or more _files_ with a .vm extension, each consisting of one or more _functions_.
-From a compilation standpoint, these constructs correspond, repectively, to the notions of _program_, _class_, and _method_ in an object-oriented language.
+From a compilation standpoint, these constructs correspond, respectively, to the notions of _program_, _class_, and _method_ in an object-oriented language.

  Within a .vm file, each VM command appears in a separate line, and in one of the following formats: _command_ (e.g., add), _command arg_ (e.g., goto loop), or _command arg1 arg2_ (e.g., push local 3).
-The arguments are seperated from each other and from the _command_ part by one or more spaces. "//" comments can appear at the end of any line and are ignored.
+The arguments are separated from each other and from the _command_ part by one or more spaces. "//" comments can appear at the end of any line and are ignored.
 Blank lines are permitted and ignored.